This post may contain affiliate links. Please read my Disclosure for more info.

 OIL PULLING MOUTHWASH

 Oil pulling is an Ayurvedic practice and something I find so effective for mouth freshening and detoxing.
 Sometimes, oil pulling with coconut oil makes me gag, then that puts me off doing it.
 But this Activated Charcoal Mouthwash is the perfect consistency for me.

 It freshens my breath, whitens my teeth, and just generally making my mouth feel cleaner.
 Activated Charcoal traps bacteria and removes stains while cleaning and whitening your teeth naturally.

 This mouthwash is a great swap and very reasonably priced too.

 ZERO WASTE NATURAL DEODORANT

-It’s taken me a while to find a natural deodorant that works, I like the tropic one, but it comes in plastic, whereas this Kutis one comes in cardboard which I think is a great idea.
+This Kutis one comes in cardboard which I think is a great idea.
 It comes in lots of different scents, which all smell lovely and natural, instead of the very overpowering smell by normal aerosol deodorants.
-It’s made here in the UK, in Wales, and is cruelty free.
-I find it easy to use and it works very effectively too.
+Kutis products made here in the UK, in Wales, and are cruelty-free.
+Finally, I find it easy to use and it works very effectively too.

 What do think of these products?
-Will you try any of them?
-Have you been trying to cut down on your single use plastic?
-Have you found any great natural alternative products?
-I’d love to hear in the comments below!
+Have you been trying to cut down on your single-use plastic?

 Do you live in Kent? have you visited the first Zero Waste shop yet?